-Many states are implementing high-tech deterrents, called red light cameras (also known as “Automated Enforcement Devices”) to keep people from shooting through yellow lights.
+Many states are implementing high-tech deterrents known as red light cameras (also known as “Automated Enforcement Devices”) to keep drivers from shooting through yellow lights.
 Red light cameras trigger a camera when a vehicle passes through an intersection.
 These complex systems are able to note a number of things about how incidents occur and are used in accident reports in an increasing number across the country.
 They also are able to take a still picture of a vehicle as it passes through an intersection when the color of the traffic light is red.
 The camera takes pictures of the vehicle’s front license plate and driver.
 A citation is then mailed to the vehicle’s registered owner, supposedly after a police officer checks the photo of the driver against the driver’s license photo of the registered owner.

 The Driver Is Liable … Usually